dojo/docs/loader/amd.rst

   dojo-publish-privates, True
   dojo-built, False
   dojo-loader, True
-  host-node, *Detected*, Environment is running on the the NodeJS platform host-rhino, *Detected*, Environment is running on the Rhino platform dojo-xhr-factory,  *Detected*
+  foreign-loader, False, Used for built loaders to omit module loading machinery when handled by a foreign loader (e.g. webpack). host-node, *Detected*, Environment is running on the the NodeJS platform host-rhino, *Detected*, Environment is running on the Rhino platform dojo-xhr-factory,  *Detected*